Got snot? Try a neti pot

-Anyone who knows how miserable allergy season can be has probably tried some of the more common solutions, like allergy medications and nasal sprays.
-But Dr. Shishir Sheth, otolaryngologist at the Aurora Ear, Nose and Throat clinic, often recommends a neti pot.
+You likely are familiar and may have already tried some of the more common solutions, like decongestant medications and nasal sprays, but Dr. Shishir Sheth, an otolaryngologist at Aurora Health Care, often recommends a neti pot.

 Neti pots and other nasal irrigation systems use salt water to rinse out the nasal cavities, which can help relieve a lot of nasal congestion symptoms.
 The instructions are simple – use distilled or sterile water, mix it with the packet of salt that comes with the irrigation system and follow the directions from the manufacturer.